 - Supporting the rural community and farming through partnership working and business engagement including Future Farming Resilience.

 - Provision of regulatory support, partnership working and improving compliance in the local lettings sector.

-- Ensuring compliance with age-restricted products laws focusing on the online sale of these products to children.
+- Ensuring compliance with age-restricted products laws focusing on the sale of vapes and tobacco to children.

-- Disrupting the supply and sale of Illicit tobacco and taking part in a regional project aimed at carrying out intelligence-led interventions to reduce its availability in the Service area.
+- Disrupting the supply and sale of Illicit tobacco and vapes and taking part in a regional project aimed at carrying out intelligence-led interventions to reduce its availability in the Service area.

 The Control Strategy and Annual Operational Plan are available in full on request.

 In addition to the overall service-wide plans, we are statutorily required to produce service plans for the areas of agricultural feed and food standards.